cdhogan/DFT-basics/5_Al_surface/3_top_site/README.md

    % pw.x < al001_3x3_O-top.in      ^C      <- check quickly number of k-points (3)
    % mpirun -np 6 pw.x -npool 3 < al001_3x3_O-top.in > al001_3x3_O-top.out_441110
    ```
+To be absolutely sure that the code is using the latest positions when restarting, simply copy the last ATOMIC_POSITIONS block from the output and paste them into the input file.
+In any case, check in the output what positions are being used.

 At each step compute the adsorption energy and check its convergence with k-points.
 Check also the Al-O bond distance.
 A spreadsheet can be useful to keep track of the various runs.